-USCIS Atlanta Field Office offers a variety of immigration services in Atlanta, GA.
+USCIS Field Office in Georgia offers a variety of immigration services.
 Family-based immigration is the most common strategy.
-This is where a U.S. citizen or a permanent resident files a petition on behalf of their immediate relatives.
+This is where a U.S. citizen or a permanent resident files a petition on behalf of their immediate relatives or card replacement.
 These include their spouses, children, and parents.
 Entrepreneurs and workers are also often granted legal status.

-In addition to helping immigrants ultimately achieve citizenship or update their immigration status via form I-485, the immigration office in Georgia provides the following:
+In addition to helping immigrants ultimately achieve citizenship or update their immigration status via form I-485, the Georgia immigration office provides the following: